ali7line/little-notes/docker/lets_docker_together/intro.md

 > so we made the changes and we want to save our master peaice.

-`$ docker commit debian5 text/random-cow`
+`$ docker commit debian5 test/random-cow`

 lets try it:

-`$ docker run –rm test/random-cow /usr/games/cow hi again`
+`$ docker run --rm test/random-cow /usr/games/cowsay hi again`

 ##Docker Everywhere